 The Health Resources and Services Administration's Ryan White HIV/AIDS Program (RWHAP) provides a comprehensive system of HIV primary medical care, medications, and essential support services for low-income people with HIV.
-More than half the people with diagnosed HIV in the United States-nearly 568,000 people in 2019-receive services through RWHAP each year.
-The RWHAP funds grants to states, cities, counties, and local communitybased organizations to provide care, treatment, and support services for people with HIV to improve health outcomes and reduce HIV transmission.
+More than half the people with diagnosed HIV in the United States-nearly 562,000 people in 2020-receive services through RWHAP each year.
+The RWHAP funds grants to states, cities, counties, and local community-based organizations to provide care and treatment services to people with HIV to improve health outcomes and reduce HIV transmission.
+For more than three decades.
+RWHAP has worked to increase health equity, stop HIV stigma, and reduce health disparities by caring for the whole person and addressing their social determinants of health.

-Gay, Bisexual, and Other Men Who Have Sex with Men (MSM) Clients: HRSA's Ryan White HIV/AIDS Program, 2019
+Ryan White HIV/AIDS Program Fast Facts: Gay, Bisexual, and Other Men Who Have Sex with Men (MSM) Clients